-When your baby is not sleeping, one of the most difficult things to face is whether or not your baby is in pain or if something else is wrong.
-There are so many things that could go wrong and many parents aren’t sure whether they should start sleep training or not.
+When your baby is not sleeping, one of the most difficult things to determine is whether or not your baby is in pain or if something else is wrong.
+There are many reasons for disrupted sleep and many parents aren’t sure whether they should start sleep training or not.

-Could it be an ear infection and how does that impact your baby’s sleep?
+Could it be an ear infection?
+How does that impact your baby’s sleep?

 Symptoms of a Baby Ear Infection